-The Rt Hon Ken Macintosh MSP was born in Inverness and educated at Portree and Oban Primary schools and then at the Royal High School, Edinburgh.
+The Rt Hon Ken Macintosh was born in Inverness and educated at Portree and Oban Primary schools and then at the Royal High School, Edinburgh.
 He graduated from the University of Edinburgh in 1984 with an MA (hons) in History.

 Before entering the Scottish Parliament in 1999, Ken was a television producer for BBC News.
 He worked on programmes such as the Nine O’Clock News, Breakfast with Frost and as a researcher for both David and Jonathan Dimbleby.

 Ken is married to Claire and the couple live in Busby with their six children.

 Ken was first elected to the Scottish Parliament in 1999 to represent the constituency of Eastwood on the southside of Glasgow.
 Ken held the Eastwood seat in the 2003, 2007 and 2011 Scottish Parliamentary elections and in 2016, he was elected to represent the West of Scotland region in Holyrood.

 In the previous Labour Scottish Government, Ken was a Ministerial Parliamentary Aide to former First Minister Jack McConnell.
 In 2006 Ken introduced a Member’s Bill to the Scottish Parliament to help reduce skin cancer through the tougher regulation of sunbed parlours, a proposal which successfully became law in 2008.